WAIRARAPA CRICKET CODE OF CONDUCT

 (c) A fielder shall leave the field immediately.

-(e) The umpire shall advise the player concerned, the other umpire, both captains immediately and report the matter to the Management Committee.
+(e) The umpire shall advise the player concerned, the other umpire, both captains immediately and report the matter to the Management Board.

 (iii) Expulsion: An official umpire may expel a player from the play for any of the following:

 (a) Assaulting, attempting to assault or threatening to assault an umpire, player or spectator

 (b) Being sent to the Sin Bin twice in the same game.

 (c) Receiving three official warnings in the same game.